 Holmes accomplished his amazing ability to see the obvious by … becoming an idiot.

 He had one driving professional goal — to engage and best the greatest (and lowest) criminals in the world.
-He shut out the rest, and he did not care that anyone thought him less than “well-rounded.”
+He shut out the rest, and he did not care if anyone regarded him as less than “well-rounded.”

 Distraction pulls us in all directions

 The boredom of repetition drives us to other interests.
-The pressures of culture make us worry we are missing out on something “important” by dedicating ourselves to our pursuit of mastery.
+The pressures of culture make us worry we are missing out on something “important” if we dedicate ourselves to our pursuit of mastery.

-If you want to master anything, you must become an idiot in nearly everything else.
+If you want to master anything, you must become an idiot about nearly everything else.

-You must become an idiot to become a genius.
+Oddly, you must become an idiot in order to become a genius.